New contact number: 0451 533 339

 Who is it for?
-Pups between 8 weeks and 16 weeks old who have had at least their first vaccination seven days before commencing, and stay up to date with internal and external parasite control.
+Pups between 8 weeks and 16 weeks old who have had at least their first vaccination seven days before commencing, and stay up to date with vaccinations and internal and external parasite control.

 What do I get?
 Four one hour group lessons with other pups and their families for $180 (ie, pay $180 once and attend 4 one hour classes!).

 When can I start?
 As soon as you are ready – continuous enrollments mean you do not have to wait for the beginning of the month for your pup to start preschool!

 What is taught?
 Sit, Focus, Drop, Settle, Stay, Come, Here, no jumping, no biting, toilet training, play nicely with other dogs, calmly accept patting from people.
 When time permits we also play structured games like: musical sit, swap-a-dog, and the dancing stay; the following tricks may also be covered: high five, roll over, spin, play bow.

 I have a very small pup, is preschool safe?
 Yes!
 All classes are run by and closely monitored by our professional trainer and any pup (of any size) showing signs of fear, shyness, anxiety or just those that are very small are kept safe from boisterous play and given extra time to build up their confidence.

 How do I enroll?
 Just complete the form below, making sure you tick the box of the class you want to attend.